Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 solution to something, explain the rough problem to them and how you'd like to solve it, then ask if they can think of a better way of doing things.

-Our company works in the CNC industry and for things that have some root in the real world (e.g. say you're trying to implement [cut width compensation][kerf]) mechanical engineers are really good at reasoning about things visually.
+Our company works in the CNC industry and for things that have some connection to the real world (e.g. say you're trying to implement [cut width compensation][kerf]) engineers are really good at analysing problems based in physics or geometry.

 ## Personify, Exaggerate, and Use Analogies